 In addition to all that, each channel will bring different things to your store.
 For example, Amazon will have the largest customer base.
 Whist Fruugo will let you use one store to sell to a global audience.

-Despite this year’s Black Friday being largely unpredictable, you can still get prepared so that your business has the best chance of success possible.
-Make sure to test your website thoroughly beforehand, and be ready to fight for a visible spot over multiple channels.
+There’s still time to get prepared for all the peak activity over the next month so that your business has the best chance of success possible.
+Make sure to test your website thoroughly beforehand, and be ready to be present over multiple channels.